 Before we start, it’s important to know that each résumé should reflect a person’s personal experience and education.
 Since everyone’s experience is different, it’s no surprise that their résumés will be too.

-That being said, there are some general aesthetic guidelines for making a résumé that we highly recommend you follow.
+That being said, there are some general aesthetic guidelines for making a résumé that we highly recommend you follow for a professional-looking document.

 Go ahead and open up a clean, blank document in Word.